eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 5.3 Attestation Rulebooks

 This document specifies the concept of an Attestation Rulebook.
 For each type of attestation, such as a PID, an mDL, a diploma, or an e-prescription, an Attestation Rulebook specifies the attribute schema, data format and proof mechanisms of that attestation, and, when required, the trust mechanisms for authentication and authorisation.
-Each attestation has an attestation type and namespace(s) it uses.
-The namespace(s) used by an attestation define the identifier, syntax, and semantics of all attributes that can be part of that attestation.
+Each attestation has an attestation type.
+The attribute schema specified in the Attestation Rulebook defines the unique identifier, syntax, and semantics of all attributes that can be part of that attestation.

 An Attestation Rulebook also makes some choices regarding the protocol(s) for presentation that must be supported by the relevant attestations.
 [Topic 12] contains the requirements for Attestation Rulebooks.